Vegetables get a bad reputation when it comes to flavor. It's time to change that.

-Make a paste.
 Hummus doesn’t have to be made from chickpeas, and pesto doesn’t have to be made from basil.
-Pulse them into a paste, add a little oil and some spices and you have the perfect dip!
+Take your favorite vegetable, pulse them into a paste, add a little oil and some spices, and you have the perfect dip!

 Greens tend to be fairly mild in taste, which makes them perfect for spicing up.
 Sprinkle some sea salt on top, add a little rosemary or thyme, you can even do things like steam them with chicken stock or fish stock to add subtle flavor.

-Parents will love this one – can’t bring yourself (or your kids) to eat vegetables?
-Chop them up really fine and mix them into something, think rice, bulgur, quinoa or pasta – you won’t even notice them!
+Parents will love this one.
+Can’t bring yourself (or your kids) to eat vegetables?
+Chop them finely and mix them in with something else.
+Think rice, bulgur, quinoa, or pasta – you won’t even notice them!